Utah

 What to Bring While Hiking in Bryce

-- Bryce is a canyon and so the hikes I discuss begin with a descent and end with a climb.
+• Bryce is a canyon, so many of the trails begin with a descent and end with a climb.
 Know your limits and be sure to save enough energy to climb back up.

 Are you visiting Capitol Reef in addition to Bryce?
 Check out my blog on how to spend one perfect day in Capitol Reef National Park.